DianaOlympos/dog-test/README.md

 I am also leaving all thinking for CSP and security to later.
 I would love to tackle it now, but i don't know enough yet and 2h is short.

 Would be nice to serve is as gh pages, may do that instead of the history part.

+### Random image

+I keep forgetting how painful promises and fetch is.
+Really, Promise are such a broken API.
+Whyyyyyy

+### Breeds

+Yeah i am bruteforcing.
+Don't care :D Though not touching the subreeds, it was not talked about in the thingy and it is complex enough for 2h.
+Not so hard if we wanted.

+Also no, no js on the fly generation, it is simple enough to do this way

+Also time to get a site folder instead of putting it all together.